 How to Make Snickerdoodle Apple Cookies:

-First, preheat oven to 350 F. Line baking sheet with parchment paper or baking mat and set aside.
+First, preheat the oven to 350 F. Line the baking sheet with parchment paper or a baking mat, and set aside.

-In a medium-size bowl, whisk together the salt, cinnamon, cream of tartar, baking soda, all-purpose flour and set aside:
+In a medium-sized bowl, whisk together the salt, cinnamon, cream of tartar, baking soda, and all-purpose flour and set aside:

-Gradually add the dry ingredients into the wet ingredients and mix until combined:
+Gradually add the dry ingredients to the wet ingredients and mix until combined:

 Add the shredded apples and continue mixing:

 Mix the ¼ cup sugar and cinnamon together: